nitishkumarkv/HHbbgg_conditional_classifiers/README.md

 # Example usage

 ```
-python3 MLP_multiclass.py --config_path config/example_config/ --do_all
+python3 run_multiclass_strategy.py --config_path config/example_config/ --out_path example_folder --do_all
 ```

-Config path has json files which define the input variables to use, the classes...
+Config path has yaml files which define the input variables to use, the classes, the training config, etc.